Last Updated

 | Total cash needed | ~DKK 726,000 |

-Most apartments come with monthly ejerforening fees covering building maintenance, common area cleaning, building insurance, and often heat and water.
-Typical range: DKK 1,000-5,000 per month.
-High-spec buildings in central Copenhagen can run DKK 6,000-8,000.
+Most apartments come with a monthly ejerforening fee covering building maintenance, common area cleaning, building insurance, and typically heat and water.
+Typical range: DKK 1,000–5,000 per month.
+Higher-spec buildings in central Copenhagen routinely run DKK 6,000–8,000.

 Common Mistakes